-The Monymusk Reliquary is a Scottish reliquary made of wood and plated with silver and bronze; it was created in the 750’s.
-It features Insular art, also known as Hiberno-Saxon art which is the style of art produced in the post-Roman history of Ireland and Britain.
+The Monymusk Reliquary is a 750s Scottish Reliquary.
+It is made of wood and plated with silver and bronze.
+It features Insular art, also known as Hiberno-Saxon art, which is the style of art produced in the post-Roman history of Ireland and Britain.

-The art of this Reliquary is a fusion of Gaelic and Pictish design and Anglo-Saxon metalworking, probably by Ionan monks from Iona a small island in the Inner Hebrides on the western coast of Scotland.
-It was a centre of Gaelic monasticism for four centuries.
+The Reliquary is a fusion of Gaelic and Pictish design and Anglo-Saxon metalworking, probably by Ionan monks from Iona a small island in the Inner Hebrides on the western coast of Scotland.
+It was a center of Gaelic monasticism for four centuries.
 The intertwining beasts in the art design of the Monymusk Reliquary are closely related in style to decorations in the Lindisfarne Gospels.

 Very few Insular reliquaries survive, although many are mentioned in historical records.
-It is an early example of the church or house-shaped reliquary, that became popular across Europe in the Middle Ages, perhaps influenced by examples such as this one.
+This is an early example of the church or house-shaped reliquary, that became popular across Europe in the Middle Ages, perhaps influenced by models such as this one.

 - Title: Monymusk Reliquary

 - Place Created: Iona

 - Dimensions W 112mm x D 51mm x H 89mm

 Explore the National Museum of Scotland